Table of Contents

 Unhappy clients, especially those that have suffered damages as a direct result of your services, can often bring forward very costly lawsuits.
 And even if your legal team can prove that there was no actual wrongdoing on your part, defense costs related to a groundless lawsuit can present a significant financial burden.
 Claims stemming from professional errors and unsatisfactory outcomes can be financially crippling if your business doesn’t protect itself from these types of risks properly.

 Errors & omissions (E&O) insurance, also known as professional liability insurance, serves to protect your company from financial risks that arise out of any claims of negligence, mistakes, omissions, misrepresentation, and more.
+You can get a professional liability insurance quote with Embroker in under 10 minutes.
 A preferred errors and omissions policy will cover both defense costs and settlements or compensation you may be ordered by the court to payout.

 That’s why errors & omissions insurance is crucial for any business or professional offering services that require specialized knowledge or training and have certain state, industry, contract, or client standards that can potentially be breached.